 The smaller your sample, the less likely your evidence is to reveal the truth.
-You might already know this, but most people don’t (.pdf), or at least they don’t appropriately apply it (.pdf).
+You might already know this, but most people don’t (.html), or at least they don’t appropriately apply it (.html).
 (See, for example, nearly every inference ever made by anyone).
 My experience trying to teach this concept suggests that it’s best understood using concrete examples.

 So let’s consider this question: What if sports games were shorter?

 Most NFL football games feature a matchup between one team that is expected to win – the favorite – and one that is not – the underdog.
 A full-length NFL game consists of four 15-minute quarters.
 After four quarters, favorites outscore their underdog opponents about 63% of the time.
 Now what would happen to the favorites’ chances of winning if the games were shortened to 1, 2, or 3 quarters?

 In this post, I’ll tell you what happens and then I’ll tell you what people think happens.